NEW TAMPA ESTATE PLANNING ATTORNEYS

 Trusts can be very useful tools in estate planning, elder care and asset protection.

 The individual who creates a trust is referred to as a settler or grantor.
 A trustee is appointed by the grantor and the trustee then manages the trust and the trust assets.
 The trustee is a fiduciary and is required to adhere to Florida statutes regulating trustee acceptance, duties, responsibilities, removal or resignation, succession and compensation.
 Depending on the type of trust that is created, the trustee may or may not be the grantor.
 When appointing a trustee there are several factors to consider such as the individual’s relationship to the grantor and beneficiaries, the availability and willingness of the individual to serve as the trustee, and any particular knowledge or background that might assist the individual in serving as the trustee.

 Once a trust is established, the trust must be funded in order to receive the benefits of the trust.
 In other words, assets must be transferred to the trust in order to be considered trust property.
 Assets that are not trust property do not receive the benefits of the trust and may be subject to the probate process.
 However, it is not always appropriate to transfer certain assets to the trust.
-Though there can benefits, there can also be consequences, such as tax issues that might arise.
+Though there can benefits, there can also be consequences, such as tax issues, that might arise.
 Additionally, it is important that the trust address your particular estate planning needs and further your particular estate planning goals.

 It is important that you speak with an attorney who can discuss whether establishing a trust is beneficial for you, which type of trust is appropriate your specific needs, and which of your assets should be transferred to the trust once it is established.

 CONTACT US today to schedule your CONFIDENTIAL consultation with one of our New Tampa Estate Planning Attorneys!
 Our offices are located in Tampa Palms and are convenient to New Tampa, Wesley Chapel, and the Greater Tampa Bay area.